AyrA/scs/README.md

 but it doesn't treats the path as being relative to the script file.

 `System.dll` and `mscorlib.dll` are referenced by default.

+**If you feel that other Libraries should be referenced by default, open an issue**

 ### mode